dewitt/wordle/README.md

 -   **High-Performance Solver:** The core logic is written in modern C++17 for maximum performance.
 -   **Entropy-Reduction Algorithm:** Suggests the optimal guess to narrow down the list of possible words as quickly as possible.
--   **Multithreaded:** The search for the best guess is parallelized across all available CPU cores, dramatically reducing calculation time.
+-   **Six-Turn Lookup:** Every possible feedback path for the first six guesses (starting at `roate`) is precomputed ahead of time.
+Solving is therefore just “walk the lookup tree, compute feedback, repeat”, which keeps each turn effectively constant time.
 -   **Optimized Data Structures:** 5-letter words are encoded into 64-bit integers, allowing for extremely fast, cache-friendly comparisons using bitwise operations.
 -   **Weighted Tie-Breaks:** When multiple candidates score the same entropy, the solver prefers words whose letters are most common across the dictionary, leading to more human-like decisions on tricky branches.
 -   **Official Word Lists:** Uses the official, community-verified Wordle answer and guess lists for accuracy.